10.2 Disruptive Paradigms

 Quantum Parallelism: Computing on the Edge of Reality

-Section titled “Quantum Parallelism: Computing on the Edge of Reality”Quantum computing offers a form of parallelism that is fundamentally different from classical approaches.
-Instead of executing many instructions on many data points at once, a quantum computer manipulates an exponentially large computational space simultaneously, allowing it to explore a vast number of possibilities concurrently.2 This power derives from two counterintuitive principles of quantum mechanics:
+Section titled “Quantum Parallelism: Computing on the Edge of Reality”Quantum computing provides a form of parallelism that is fundamentally different from classical methods.
+Instead of executing many instructions on many data points simultaneously, a quantum computer manipulates an exponentially large computational space at once, enabling it to explore a vast number of possibilities concurrently.2 This power originates from two counterintuitive principles of quantum mechanics:

-- Entanglement: Albert Einstein famously called it “spooky action at a distance.”
-Entanglement is a quantum phenomenon where the states of two or more qubits become inextricably linked, regardless of the physical distance separating them.3 Measuring the state of one entangled qubit instantly influences the state of the other(s).
-This allows for powerful, coordinated computations and correlations between qubits that have no classical analogue, forming the basis for many quantum algorithms like Shor’s algorithm for factoring and Grover’s algorithm for search.2
+- Entanglement: Albert Einstein referred to it as “spooky action at a distance.”
+Entanglement is a quantum phenomenon where the states of two or more qubits become linked, regardless of the physical distance between them.3 Measuring the state of one entangled qubit instantly affects the state of the other(s).
+This enables powerful, coordinated computations and correlations between qubits that have no classical equivalent, forming the basis for many quantum algorithms, such as Shor’s algorithm for factoring and Grover’s algorithm for search.2

 Neuromorphic Computing: Efficiency Inspired by the Brain

-Section titled “Neuromorphic Computing: Efficiency Inspired by the Brain”Neuromorphic computing represents a radical paradigm shift away from the synchronous, clock-driven, and power-hungry nature of von Neumann architectures.
-It takes its inspiration directly from the structure and function of the human brain, aiming to emulate its remarkable efficiency and parallelism for tasks like sensory processing and adaptive learning.7 The core principles are:
+Section titled “Neuromorphic Computing: Efficiency Inspired by the Brain”Neuromorphic computing represents a significant paradigm shift from the synchronous, clock-driven, and power-intensive nature of von Neumann architectures.
+It draws inspiration directly from the structure and function of the human brain, aiming to emulate its efficiency and parallelism for tasks such as sensory processing and adaptive learning.7

-- Spiking Neural Networks (SNNs): Unlike traditional Artificial Neural Networks (ANNs) that process continuous values in discrete layers, SNNs operate on discrete events, or “spikes,” that occur over time.8 Computation is event-driven; a model neuron only consumes power and communicates when it receives an input spike and subsequently fires one of its own.
-This asynchronous, sparse activity can lead to massive energy savings compared to a traditional CPU or GPU where the clock is always running and dense matrix multiplications are the norm.9
+Section titled “Core Principles of Neuromorphic Computing”- Spiking Neural Networks (SNNs): Unlike traditional Artificial Neural Networks (ANNs), which process continuous values in discrete layers, SNNs operate on discrete events, or “spikes,” that occur over time.9 Computation is event-driven, meaning a model neuron consumes power and communicates only when it receives an input spike and subsequently fires one of its own.
+This asynchronous, sparse activity can result in significant energy savings compared to a traditional CPU or GPU, where the clock is always active and dense matrix multiplications are standard.8

-- Massive Parallelism and Co-located Memory/Compute: A neuromorphic architecture is inherently parallel, consisting of a mesh of simple processing elements that model neurons.
-Crucially, the memory that stores the synaptic weights (the connections between neurons) is tightly integrated with these processing elements.9 This design directly attacks the “Memory Wall” by minimizing the physical distance data has to travel, which is a primary source of energy consumption in classical systems.10
+- Massive Parallelism and Co-located Memory/Compute: A neuromorphic architecture is inherently parallel, comprising a mesh of simple processing elements that model neurons.
+The memory that stores the synaptic weights (the connections between neurons) is tightly integrated with these processing elements.8 This design directly addresses the “Memory Wall” by minimizing the physical distance data must travel, which is a primary source of energy consumption in classical systems.10

 Case Study: Intel’s Loihi 2